 Semarang has definitely emerged as a destination of foreigner’s choice for its excellent location, low costs and increasing partnership with different countries, especially for the Chinese manufacturers who intend to avoid rising labour costs and slowing economic growth while moving to a city with a dominant Chinese minority.

-Are you thinking about moving your factory from China to Semarang?
+Are you thinking about moving your manufacturing factory from China to Semarang or other parts in Indonesia?
 Cekindo is a market-entry service provider with three offices located in Indonesia – Semarang, Jakarta, and Bali.

 Do you need more information?
-Continue reading Semarang: The Future of Manufacturing Industry in Indonesia or contact us for a free quotation on establishing a business in Indonesia, and our consultants will get back to you within two working days.
+Continue reading Semarang: The Future of Manufacturing Industry in Indonesia or contact us for a free quotation on setting up a manufacturing business in Indonesia, and our consultants will get back to you within two working days.